suchi-panda/footballAPP-repo/README.md

 Add pipiline following below steps

 select pipiline script from SCM.
 In SCM select Git, and in repositories, add repository URL as https://github.com/suchi-panda/footballAPP-repo.git and credentials.
-Specify the branch as */master then save it
+Specify the branch as */master then save it.
 Provide the Script Path -> Jenkinfile
-Then click on build now in dashboard .
-This will follow the steps mentioned in jenkin file and buils will succeed.
+Then click on build now in dashboard and this will follow the steps mentioned in jenkin file and buils will succeed.